Protocentral/protocentral_sensything/docs/index.md

 ## License Information

 This product is open source!
-Both, our hardware and software are open source and licensed under the following licenses:
+Both our hardware and software are open source and licensed under the following licenses:

 ### Hardware